 Your DDS Adviser will talk to you about how your disability or difficulty impacts on your studies.
 The adviser will go through your documentary evidence and suggest appropriate adjustments for your studies.
 Your DDS Adviser can help you apply for and organise Disabled Students' Allowances.
 You may also be referred for a dyslexia screening test or to another service within the university.
 Appointments are booked for 1 hour.
 If you need more time to discuss your university adjustments, you may need to rebook for another day.

-Students are expected to interact with all staff members in a respectful and honest way in accordance the University's Student Charter.
+Students are expected to interact with all staff members in a respectful and honest way in accordance with the University's Student Conduct requirements.
 Bad language, threatening behaviour and raised voices will not be tolerated and may result in the termination of your use this service.

 DDS offers drop-in sessions for students who have queries and questions that do not require an in-depth meeting.

 Note: DDS drop-in sessions are currently suspended in line with Covid-19 social distancing requirements.
 This service will resume as soon as possible.